clayauld/Secure-Adblocking-DNS/README.md

 # This is the end of the file

 # Edit /etc/default/stunnel4.
-Find the following line:
+Add the following line:
-Enabled=0
-# Set the line to the following and close the editor:
 Enabled=1

 # Enable stunnel4 to run on boot